Colorado’s Best Spring Hikes for Wildflowers

 8. San Luis Peak

 San Luis Peak is a nice, long day hike spanning 13.5 miles from the Stewart Creek Trailhead through one of Colorado’s most vibrant basins.
-The gradually grade of this trail is mellow but reaches 14,014’.
+The gradual grade of this trail is mellow, but reaches 14,014’ at the peak.
 The class 1 terrain starts in a piney forest, passes ponds and pools, and eventually opens up to large meadows filled with wildflowers with trickling streams, and wide-open views.
 It’s rarely crowded, despite being one of the more popular trails, and the rocky trail at the top is welcoming and easy to follow.
 Views are understandably incredible, partially due to the relatively remote location of this San Juan mountain.

 • Length: 13.5 miles